christophe-calmejane/Hive/README.md

 ## Linux runtime specificities

 Before running Hive on a linux system, you must give the program access to RAW SOCKETS creation.

+**If using the AppImage**, this is handled automatically on first launch (see [AppImage generation](#appimage-generation-linux) above).

-The easiest way to do it is to run the following command (replace `/path/to/Hive` with the actual path to the binary):
+**If using a local build**, run the following command (replace `/path/to/Hive` with the actual path to the binary):
 ```bash
 sudo setcap cap_net_raw+ep /path/to/Hive
 ```